electricimp/imp-central-impt/README.md

 ## Testing ##

 There are [Jasmine](https://www.npmjs.com/package/jasmine) tests available to verify *impt* implementation itself.
-The [Readme](./spec/README.md) describes how to run the tests and extend them, if necessary.
+The [Testing read me](./spec/TestingReadme.md) describes how to run the tests and extend them, if necessary.

 ## License ##